RefugePoint Participates in the Global Refugee Forum

 The Forum is the most significant refugee-related policy gathering in over 50 years.

-The first pledge, in partnership with Focusing Philanthropy, is to provide resettlement and complementary pathways casework capacity in priority situations in Africa and the Middle East.
+The first pledge that RefugePoint made, in partnership with Focusing Philanthropy, is to provide resettlement and complementary pathways casework capacity in priority situations in Africa and the Middle East.
 Complementary pathways refer to safe and regulated avenues by which refugees may be admitted in a country and have their international protection needs met.
 This will lead to approximately 500 additional refugees being referred for third-country solutions each year.
 RefugePoint is also pledging to help ensure that resettlement and complementary pathways are available to those refugees who need them most, such as unaccompanied, separated and at-risk children.
 Staff will also assess gaps in local case processing systems and to provide training and other capacity-building activities for approximately 125 UNHCR, government, and partner staff each year, in order to ensure long-term improvement and impact.

 This pledge will contribute to the overall objective of the RSRI to reach five million refugees in five years with self-reliance programming.
 The RSRI will also provide technical assistance to humanitarian organizations on measuring the impact of their programs on refugee self-reliance through the use of the RSRI-developed Self-Reliance Index.
 RSRI partners will advocate for enabling environments conducive to achieving self-reliance and the full realization of refugee rights.
 Partners will also support advocacy through research that emphasizes the benefits of and pathways to self-reliance.